 However, turning the data we get from our wearables into useful personal advice faces some legal hurdles.
 Many countries have strict guidelines relating to how and when health and fitness advice is offered, and it's making manufacturers cautions about giving concrete tips to users.

-“The industry is scared of its own shadow, particularly in America where giving advice is a lawsuit waiting to happen," said Baker.
+“The industry is scared of its own shadow, particularly in America where giving [health or fitness] advice is a lawsuit waiting to happen," said Baker.
 "But in some countries it's not.
 Once you've learnt which areas you can give advice safely to people, then it will change.
 Unfortunately, at the moment, most of the technology has come from America where if you've told me I need to get a certain number of hours sleep per night, and then die of a heart attack I'm going to sue you."

 Tech can't tell if your head's in the right place